kmt555/HPC-Bash-Workflows/docs/workflows/WGS_workflow.md

 # WGS workflow using bwa-mem and GATK

-## Alignment

-Often times FASTA file are generated using multiple sequencing lanes (e.g., L1_R1.fq with L1_R2.fq and L2_R1.fq with L2_R2.fq).
-It is important to do the alignment step on each lane separately (making sure specific RG tags to each lane are added), remove or mark the duplicates, and only then merge the resulting BAM files for donwstream processing.
-This strategy ensures we can correctly track the "read group" (RG tag) information.
+FASTA files are often generated using multiple sequencing lanes (e.g., L1_R1.fq with L1_R2.fq and L2_R1.fq with L2_R2.fq).
+It is crucial to perform the alignment step on each lane separately, ensuring that specific read group (RG) tags are added to each lane.
+After alignment, duplicates should be removed or marked before merging the resulting BAM files for downstream processing.
+This strategy ensures accurate tracking of read group information, which is vital for subsequent analyses.

-### Indexing
+## Genome Indexing

 KMT: [bwa version 0.7.18-r1243-dirty cloned from GitHub on 07/05/2024](https://github.com/lh3/bwa)
 ```